KeeSystemOrg/devops-exercise/README.md

 - Creativity in solving problems and implementing security features
 - Depth and breadth of security tool usage
 - Thoroughness of security self-assessment
+- Quality and insight of prepared improvement list
 - (If applicable) Proper use of CI/CD practices